Jim Murray (whisky writer): Life

 Jim Murray's Whisky Bible is an ongoing project, with the first of the series having been published in 2003.
 It is a compact guide containing every whisky that Murray and a team of researchers are able to source from the worldwide market.
 Each whisky is tasted by Murray alone and graded out of an overall score of 100.
 This total is reflective of the four key criteria: nose, taste, finish and balance, each awarded marks out of 25.
 With every new edition of The Whisky Bible, Murray provides tasting notes and ratings for around 1,000 newly released or previously obscure whiskies, with nearly 4,000 brands being reviewed overall.

 As well as writing and broadcasting on whisky, and being a chair judge at the International Wine and Spirit Competition, Murray has also worked as a consultant blender with both whisky and rum.
 He claims one of his achievements includes playing a major role in resurrecting Ardbeg distillery in Islay after it closed in 1996.
-Murray has also become well known for his championing the cause of American whiskey and Canadian rye whisky, Japanese whisky, and Irish single pot still whiskey, all of which had fallen out fashion when he first began writing about them.
+Murray has also championed the cause of American whiskey and Canadian rye whisky, Japanese whisky, and Irish single pot still whiskey, all of which had fallen out fashion when he first began writing about them.

 In late 2020, after claims were made that Murray's whisky reviews include sexist language, a distiller and a retailer sought to distance themselves from him.
-The Scotch Whisky Association characterized Mr. Murray's language as “offensive.”
+The Scotch Whisky Association characterized Mr. Murray's language as "offensive".
 Murray denied that his reviews were sexist, stating "It is to do with sensuality.
 All foods and drinks are sensual."

 Murray lives in Northamptonshire, England, and also has a home near Frankfort, Kentucky, United States, in the heart of the bourbon-making region.